Hypospadias repair - discharge

 Your child may feel sleepy when first at home.
 He may not feel like eating or drinking.
 He may also feel sick to his stomach or throw up the same day he had surgery.

-Your will be swollen and bruised.
+Your child's penis will be swollen and bruised.
 This will get better after a few weeks.
 Full healing will take up to 6 months.

 Your child may need a urinary catheter for 5 to 14 days after the surgery.

 - The catheter may be held in place with small stitches.
-The doctor will remove the stitches when your child does not need the catheter anymore.
+The health care provider will remove the stitches when your child does not need the catheter anymore.

 - The catheter will drain into your child's diaper or a bag taped to his leg.
 Some urine may leak around the catheter when he urinates.
 There may also be a spot or two of blood.
 This is normal.